top of page

 Will you give me advice or tell me what to do?

-- Gentle guidance
+- Gentle guidance and considered challenge

 - Insightful reflection